Human Eyes Inspired Recurrent Neural Networks are More Robust Against Adversarial Noises: Experiments

-This observations can be attributed to the fact that the convolutional operation on the retinal images does not maintain the property of translational equivariance, while the convolution on the images in regular grid does.
+This observation can be attributed to the fact that the convolutional operation on the retinal images does not maintain the property of translational equivariance, while the convolution on the images in a regular grid does.
 When the fixation in Crop-S or Crop-D changes a little bit, the representations after convolutional operations will be simply shifted to the new fixation location.
-However, for the model Retina, small changes in the fixation will result in large changes in the retinal images after foveation and non-uniform sampling.
+However, for the Retina model, small changes in the fixation will result in large changes in the retinal images after foveation and non-uniform sampling.
 This may further alter its representation significantly in the stacked CNN layers.
 This fixation-dependent representation is not a simple translation but a change of the whole layout.
 Therefore, the adversarial noise generated at the certain fixation does not necessarily fool the Retina model when a fixation point is made on other locations.
-Even the adversarial effect across gazes mitigates each other.

 This is in line with the human brain, where foveal vision and peripheral vision have different functional roles.
-The foveal vision focuses on object recognition, while the peripheral vision has better adversarial robustness \cite{logothetis1995shape, riesenhuber1999hierarchical, harrington2021finding}.
+The foveal vision focuses on object recognition, while the peripheral vision has better adversarial robustness (\cite{logothetis1995shape, riesenhuber1999hierarchical, harrington2021finding}).
 In Fig.~\ref{fig:advmap}, when the first fixation is made on the object, the adversarial noise is calculated based on the object in the foveal vision.
 Then when the second fixation is set at the corner, the object is placed in the peripheral vision.
 Because of this difference, the adversarial noise from the foveal vision (from the first fixation) fools the model less effectively when it is placed on the peripheral vision (from the second fixation).